CFO Jimmy's Patronis' Seal

 Qualified Public Depositories

-Two of the major characteristics of banks and savings associations are that they accept funds for deposit and use those funds to make loans or other investments.
-Many banks and savings associations are interested in increasing the amount of funds on deposit at their institution and the public funds market is a key area in which they can do so.
-In order to accept Florida public funds for deposit, a bank or savings association must have status as a qualified public depository ("QPD").
-A QPD is defined as a bank or savings association that has:
+Two of the major characteristics of financial institutions, as defined by s.
+280.02, Florida Statutes, are that they accept funds for deposit and use those funds to make loans or other investments.
+Many financial institutions are interested in increasing the amount of funds on deposit at their institution and the public funds market is a key area in which they can do so.
+In order to accept Florida public funds for deposit, a financial institution must have status as a qualified public depository ("QPD").
+A QPD is defined as a financial institution that has:

 • Meets the requirements of Chapter 280, F.S., and